Michael-S-Phillips/SCAT/README.md

 ## Incorporating HyPyRameter for Spectral Parameter Calculation

 SCAT provides a GUI interface for using the HyPyRameter library for spectral parameter calculation.
-Go to the HyPyRameter page and install the library follwoing the installation instructions provided there (https://github.com/Michael-S-Phillips/HyPyRameter).
+Go to the HyPyRameter page to learn more about this tool (https://github.com/Michael-S-Phillips/HyPyRameter).

 ## TODO List